 - Requires more frequent certificate renewals

 Buypass is a relatively new CA, but it has a good reputation.
-It offers various paid SSL certificates, as well as a free option called the Buypass Go SSL.
+It offers various paid SSL certificates, as well as a free HTTPS certificate called the Buypass Go SSL.

 This SSL offers strong security and is completely free.
 One advantage of Buypass over Let’s Encrypt is that its certificates are valid for 180 days, so you don’t have to renew as often.